 - why this provider is the most appropriate

-- the cost(s) of the outsourced activity and the tendering process that will be followed
+- the costs of the outsourced activity and the tendering process to be followed

-- information on any conflicts of interest (potential or actual) between the parties.
-If any conflicts are highlighted, then a description of how this will be managed appropriately
+- details of any conflicts of interest (potential or actual) between parties and how they will be managed

 - are comprehensive, appropriate, and justified